iTwin/itwinjs-core/docs/learning/WriteABridge.md

 If the source data has stable, unique IDs, then Id mapping could be straightforward.
 The bridge just needs to record the source -> BIS Id mappings somewhere.
 If the source data IDs are GUIDs, then the bridge can assign them to the federationGuid property value of the BIS elements that it creates.
 That way, the mappings will be directly recorded in the iModel itself.

-If the soruce data does not have stable, unique IDs, then the bridge will have to use some other means of identifying pieces of source data in a stable way.
-A crytographic hash of the source data itself can work as a stable Id -- that is, it can be used to identify data that has not changed.
+If the source data does not have stable, unique IDs, then the bridge will have to use some other means of identifying pieces of source data in a stable way.
+A cryptographic hash of the source data itself can work as a stable Id -- that is, it can be used to identify data that has not changed.

 ### Change-detection